Welcome to today's edition of the Rush 24-7 podcast.

 Although they are evidently sudden converts to family values and a robust national security, Democrats didn't seem very interested in such matters not so long ago.

-What we heard back then was that Starr was too sex obsessed.
+What we heard back then was that Starr was too sex-obsessed.

 It was unseemly to go into all this icky stuff.

-The story is that no, that Clinton was out on the golf course and didn't want to deal with it.
+The story is that, no, that Clinton was out on the golf course and didn't want to deal with it.

-But you know, Clinton has a way of teaching women how to play golf.
+But, you know, Clinton has a way of teaching women how to play golf.

 The Clinton method for teaching women to play golf is you start out with the irons and then you work your way into the woods.

-Uh, was Clinton engaged with Monica during one of these particular times?
+So you have to ask, was Clinton engaged with Monica during one of these particular times?

-Now, oddly, uh, under circumstances where Foley is now gone because he couldn't last 30 seconds as an elected Republican once his conduct was revealed.
+Now, oddly, under circumstances where Foley is now gone because he couldn't last 30 seconds as an elected Republican once his conduct was revealed, we are now observing a frenzied call for Haster's head for not doing enough to investigate behavior that actually pales in comparison to Clinton's.

 Why do you keep bringing up Clinton?